-- 51. The major source categories singled out as responsible for UP-POPs in LDCs are all combustion-related processes, which will be targeted by the BAT & BEP approach in this project, and thus there could be some relevance to the efforts of the climate change strategic program as well. - 52.
-The project will support LDCs in COMESA Sub-region that have ratified the Stockholm Convention, must have submitted their NIPs or are in an advanced stage of NIP development.
-During the PPG, countries eligible for the above have been identified.
+51. The major source categories singled out as responsible for unintentional production of POPs in LDCs are all combustionrelated processes, which will be targeted by the BAT & BEP approach in this project, and thus there could be some relevance to the efforts of the climate change strategic program as well.